-- diverse groups of people? - How do wages vary among men, women and other different groups of people? - How does access to resources from the state of private companies vary among diverse groups?
+- What employment opportunities are open to diverse groups of people? - How do wages vary among men, women and other different groups of people?

+How does access to resources from the state of private companies vary among diverse groups?

-4. Enhancing gender equal and diverse participation in politics and public administration
+Enhancing gender equal and diverse participation in politics and public administration